Skip to content

 • Breaks when the raw archive contains aspirational answers instead of honest ones.
 The Compiler cuts vague aspirations; the file ends thin.
 The fix is one re-interview round where you answer how you actually write today, not how you wish you wrote.

-• Breaks when the voice file is over 5,000 tokens.
-Claude loosely summarizes anything past 6,000 in the desktop app context window before reading it, and the loose summary loses exactly the specificity that makes the file work.
+• Breaks when the voice file gets too long.
+A long file crowds the context window (the limited amount of text Claude can hold in mind at once), so the model attends to any one line less reliably and loses exactly the specificity that makes the file work.
 Trim until every remaining line passes the 'if this disappeared, would the AI write differently' test.

 • Breaks when the voice file is used in shared, customer-facing, or regulated work without disclosure.
 The file is a stylistic fingerprint; using it to ghost-write under someone else's byline crosses an ethical line even if technically possible.
 Use it for your own output and disclosed delegations only.